 Kumbhalgarh Wildlife Sanctuary is a wildlife sanctuary across the Aravalli Range in Rajsamand District, Rajasthan, India.

-Ancient and Historic Kumbhalgarh fort, the second largest wall in the world, is situated inside this Wildlife Sanctuary.
-The sanctuary is spread over an area of around 578 square kilometers.
+Kumbhalgarh Wildlife Sanctuary is spread over an area of around 578 square kilometers.
 It is at an altitude of around 1,600 feet to 4,300 feet, above sea level.

-Kumbhalgarh is home to many species of animals and birds, including some of the highly endangered species of animals.
-Horseback safari and trekking packages are available with the local tour operators.
+Kumbhalgarh Wildlife park is home to many species of animals and birds, including some of the highly endangered species of animals.
+Horseback safari and trekking packages are available with local tour operators.

 Kumbhalgarh Sanctuary is now undergoing a Asiatic Lion Reintroduction Project from 2009.
 Lion safari or Jeep safari are available here.